When a course is no longer useful, the department should take the initiative to have it deactivated. To deactivate a course:

 - average enrollment for the last two successive offerings of the course is fewer than six in a 500-, 600-, or 700-level course OR fewer than 10 in a 100-, 200-, 300-, or 400-level course.
 Note that the last two terms offered need not be within the three-year period covered by the term violation above (Enrollment Violations).

 Additionally, Enrollment Violations Warning will be noted if courses have only been offered once and enrollments were below the guidelines outlined above.
 These courses were not in violation at the time of review but may be in violation if enrollments are low when the courses are offered again.

 Thesis, individual instruction, seminar, internship, research, study abroad and honors seminar courses are exempt from the 6-10 Policy.
 Additionally, the following rubrics are exempt: CATL, LCTL, ARAB, HNDI, PERS, TURK, SWAH, and WLOF.
-At this time, courses that have these keywords in their title or listed rubrics before mentioned may still appear on the 6-10 report on the DMI website.
+Courses that have these keywords in their title or listed rubrics before mentioned may still appear on the 6-10 report on the DMI website.
 Units may reach out to the Provost’s Office with specific course rubrics and numbers to request the specific course be added to the exemption list.
 Further, exemptions may be granted on a course-by-course basis for courses which by their nature are intended to have low enrollments.
 Registration statistics are based on enrollments as of the tenth day of class.
 The policy provides information to units to better understand faculty activity and course demand.

 Reactivation of a course is moving a deactivated course into active status within CIM C such that a sponsor can offer the course again.
 To reactivate a course, contact the Office of the Registrar.